joanfx/wireshark-packet-analysis-lab/README.md

 ---

-## 4. Task 4 & 5: Application Layer Deep Dive
+## 4. Task 4 & 5: Application Layer Forensics & Payload Inspection

 This final section covered how to analyze application-specific protocols and search the raw data.